apache/druid/docs/ingestion/kafka-share-group-ingestion.md

 {"__time":"2025-06-01T04:00:00.000Z","item":"widget_e","value":320,"category":"electronics"}
 ```

-### Step 3: Build Druid from source
+### Step 3: Build Druid and run it

+You can run the demo against either a freshly built Druid distribution or an existing stable Druid binary with the share-group JARs overlaid.
+Pick the one that matches your environment.

+#### Option A: Build the full Druid distribution from source (recommended)

-Build a full Druid distribution from this repository.
-This packages the share-group code natively, so no JAR overlay is required:
+Builds the full distribution from this repository so the share-group code is packaged natively, with no JAR overlay required:

 ```bash
 cd /path/to/druid